 Detroit's response to fears of an oil shortage had traditionally been to help ensure that alternative forms of fuel would be available.
 In 1906, fears of an oil shortage were confirmed by the U.S. Geological Survey (U.S.G.S).
 In response, legislation was proposed to free farm-produced ethyl alcohol from beverage taxes so that it could be used as a fuel.
-Representatives of that car manufacturers worried "not so much [about] cost as ... supply."
+Representatives of the Detroit, Board of Commerce attended hearings in Washington and told a Senate hearing that car manufacturers worried "not so much [about] cost as ... supply."
 By the 1920s, Detroit again was concerned.
 Although U.S. oil production doubled between 1914 and 1921, oil production did not kept pace with fuel demand as the number of cars increased.
 Three million were on the road in 1918, and another 22 million would be produced within a decade.
 With growing demand, the long term petroleum outlook was "precarious," as the director of the U.S.G.S. said in 1920.